Fitting & Using A Canny Collar

-When you first start walking with the Canny Collar and getting your dog used to wearing it, you will have to pay attention to him during the first few minutes to make sure he is keeping his head upright, that the Canny Collar is loose around the mouth area and that the leash is long enough to be loose but short enough so that the slip line does not move towards the front of his nose and fall off.
+When you first start walking with the Canny Collar and getting your dog used to wearing it, you will have to pay attention to him during the first few minutes to make sure he is keeping his head upright, that the Canny Collar is loose around the mouth area and that the leash is long enough to be loose but short enough so that the nose band does not move towards the front of his nose and fall off.

 These first couple of minutes are an opportunity to connect with your dog and be focused on training him to walk well.
 The first five or ten minutes are the most important part of the walk for both of you and if you can get your dog walking well in this time, the rest of the walk will be a breeze.

 Keep your leash loose when walking

 Once your dog is walking, instantly lower the leash to release the pressure on the Canny Collar (you should also let him have some more leash here) and give him plenty of vocal praise whilst keeping walking.
 He needs to know that at some point in the walk, the pressure will be released; otherwise he may just continue to pull against it.

 Repeat this action if again he tries to remove the Canny Collar.
 Because the leash is connected behind his head, he will not be able to get a paw over it and bring the walk to a stop.
 Nor will he get the Canny Collar off over his head if the leash is kept in the correct position.
 Sometimes you may need to let the leash out if he drops behind you, bringing it back in again once he catches up.

 Once any initial resistance to the Canny Collar has stopped, continue walking your dog for a short distance and then stop and give him plenty of praise.